SuboptimalEng/boids/README.md

   - grouping boids based on color
   - following objects and avoiding edges
   - partitioning system for boid detection
+  - visualize all boids in a single shader
   - how to create a debug view in shader
   - adding a trail for each boid